 When looking at the way an article is set up, you can see that it consists of different parts: it will have a header, maybe a sub header, multiple paragraphs, perhaps one or more images with or without captions, and so on.

 In a Digital article, each of these parts is represented by a 'component'.
-You will construct your story by adding all those components that your story needs using the Digital editor.
+You will construct your story by adding all those components that your story needs by using the Digital editor.

 Notes: